-Because many prokaryotic and eukaryotic genomes have been sequenced recently, and their comparison reveals much information about their function and evolutionary history, the alignment of whole genomes is currently very popular.
+Because more and more prokaryotic and eukaryotic genomes are sequenced, and their comparison reveals much information about their function and evolutionary history, the alignment of whole genomes is in general very valuable.
 A review of algorithms for whole genome alignment can be found in (Chain et al., 2003).